h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:method:: public static void touch(List<String> files, boolean failsOnError) throws FileHandlerException
    :outertype: FileInDiskHandler

-   Executes the touch operation on the given files paths<br> To set the failsOnError please use :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`, that will make that this method throw an exception if an error occurs<br> If :java:ref:`FileInDiskHandler.IGNORES_ERROR` is set, this method will not stop if an error occurs, only will touch the files that not generate an error <br> this method calls :java:ref:`FileInDiskHandler.touch(String)`
+   Executes the touch operation on the given files paths To set the failsOnError please use \ :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`\ , that will make that this method throw an exception if an error occurs If \ :java:ref:`FileInDiskHandler.IGNORES_ERROR`\  is set, this method will not stop if an error occurs, only will touch the files that not generate an error  this method calls \ :java:ref:`FileInDiskHandler.touch(String)`\

-   :param files: List<String> with valid systems path
+   :param files: List with valid systems path
-   :param failsOnError: indicate if this method will throw an exception if can not obtain an :java:ref:`InputStream`. use :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`, or :java:ref:`FileInDiskHandler.IGNORES_ERROR`
+   :param failsOnError: indicate if this method will throw an exception if can not obtain an \ :java:ref:`InputStream`\ . use \ :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`\ , or \ :java:ref:`FileInDiskHandler.IGNORES_ERROR`\